 - Caramel Apple Cake – Two ingredients have never been more perfect for one another.

-- Banana Apple Bread – Got overripe bananas hanging out on the counter?
-Make this tasty bread and pair it with coffee for breakfast.
+- Banana Apple Bread – Perfect for those overripe bananas hanging out on the counter

 - Peel apples and cut them into small cubes or thin slices.
 Place them in a large bowl and set aside.